 Alarm grades relate to core functionality, and are designed to reduce false alarms and protect you against low quality or faulty products.
 In practice, this means the alarm will be extremely reliable.
 You should only get a notification if there’s suspicious activity in your home.

 The Boundary outdoor siren is installed high on the front of your house.
 It deters criminals day and night, and will alert the neighbourhood if there’s an attempted break-in.

 6. You can connect with your neighbours on the Boundary app

 Boundary is developing an App which allows communities to collaborate over security.
 Neighbourhood watch for the modern age, it will help residents look out for each other.

 What about Boundary + a smart camera?

+A sensor-based home security system offers a fast and reliable reaction to a break-in, without making you paranoid your being watched in your home.
 A smart camera is useful for visual verification, and boosts the chances of identifying the burglars.
-Therefore, we’d recommend a combination of both home security system and cameras.
+Therefore, we’d recommend a combination of both.

 The most popular Boundary subscription is our Complete plan, which is professionally monitored with a police response.
 If you prefer to self-monitor then your home will still be protected by one of the most reliable and smart solutions on the market.

 The Boundary alarm won’t have a smart camera when we launch in May next year but, in the long-term, we intend to design and manufacture our own camera.
 In the short-term we may integrate with third-party smart cameras.

 To design a Boundary alarm for your home, visit our alarm-builder here.